7 Days to Set Up, 30 Days to Soft Launch: The AI Creator Storefront Plan (2026)

 • waiting until you have “enough products”

-• building 10 pages before you build one checkout
+• building ten pages before one checkout works

 • creating content with no email capture